FuelFighter/UniversalModuleDrivers/drivers_for_ATSAMC21J18A/CAN/README.md

-This is for the new controller CAN library
+This folder contains the CANBus library for the new motor controller chip (ATSAMC21J18A)